Opera Australia: "Change for survival"

 In 2011, Terracini gave a controversial speech as part of the annual Peggy Glanville-Hicks Address, in which he announced that Opera Australia had to change in order to survive.
 "Opera companies and orchestras of significance world wide are closing at an alarming rate ...
 We can blithely ignore the fact ... or we can change ... brave programming is having the courage to programme what critics will criticise you for, but will make a genuine connection to a real audience."

 Terracini pursued a program designed to bring opera to wider audiences.
 In 2012 through the sponsorship of Haruhisa Handa and Destination NSW, Opera Australia staged the first Handa Opera on Sydney Harbour, a three-week season of a fully produced and staged opera, designed to be an opera "event".
 The production of La traviata was directed by Francesca Zambello and attracted an audience of 40,000 people.
 In 2013, Opera Australia staged an open-air production of Carmen on Sydney Harbour, directed by Gale Edwards.
 It reached similar audience numbers.
-The harbour has since received annual stagings, followed by Madama Butterfly (2014), Aida (2015), and Turandot (2016), a new production of Carmen in 2017, La bohème (2018), West Side Story (2019).
+The harbour has since received annual stagings, followed by Madama Butterfly (2014), Aida (2015), and Turandot (2016), a new production of Carmen in 2017, La bohème (2018), West Side Story (2019), La Traviata (2020, 2021), The Phantom of the Opera (2022), Madama Butterfly (2023), West Side Story (2024), Guys & Dolls (2025).

 In 2012, Opera Australia replaced the regular Gilbert and Sullivan productions that had formed part of the company's repertoire for some years with a series of Broadway musicals.
 A Lincoln Center Theatre production of South Pacific played at the Sydney Opera House and Melbourne's Princess Theatre in 2012, kicking off a national tour which continued in 2013.

 An extensive philanthropic drive enabled the company to program its first full-length Ring Cycle, which was performed in Melbourne over four weeks at the end of 2013.
 After tickets to the event sold out in just one day, ABC Classic FM and Opera Australia announced the radio station would live broadcast the Ring Cycle to audiences across the country.

 In April 2013, Opera Australia announced a 44 per cent growth in total revenue based on an increase in box office sales of more than 55 per cent.
 For the second year in a row, the company reported an operating profit following two successive deficits.

 In January 2013, the board of Opera Australia announced they would extend Lyndon Terracini's contract as artistic director for five more years.
 Later that year, Terracini announced that singers on 12-month contracts will be "rested" without pay for a period of six to twelve weeks in 2014.

 Terracini resigned in October 2022 and in December Opera Australia announced Welsh-born Jo Davies as his replacement.
-She is the first woman to be appointed artistic director of the company.
+She was the first woman to be appointed artistic director of the company, but left in August 2024, following "differences of opinion" with the CEO.